David Platt (Coronation Street): Storylines

-In March 2018, David is drugged and raped by his new friend Josh Tucker (Ryan Clayton) after a night out.
-He is left ashamed and embarrassed by the ordeal.
-He then goes with Max and Lily to visit his dad Martin, at his home in Liverpool, who is preparing to emigrate to New Zealand.
-Martin, sensing something is wrong with David, travels back to Weatherfield to speak to him.
-Following the rape, David starts lashing out at everyone, worrying Shona, Gail, Martin, Sarah, Gary, Bethany and Audrey as well as many other residents.
-He takes Tyrone's place in the charity boxing event.
-His opponent is Gary.
-When they fight, David has flashbacks and he brutally attacks Gary while everyone watches in horror.
-This leaves Gary fighting for his life.
-Sarah doesn't believe her own brother would do such a thing.
-But what nobody knows, except David himself, is he's still suffering mentally and emotionally from when Josh drugged and raped him.
-This leads to him breaking up with Shona, saying he doesn't love her anymore.
-This leads to her moving out and moving in with Roy Cropper (David Neilson) at his flat above Roy's Rolls.
-He later starts a relationship with apprentice hairdresser Emma Brooker (Alexandra Mardell) who is only a year older than his niece Bethany.
-On the day of his trial for attacking Gary, he runs off while his solicitor Imran Habeeb (Charlie de Melo) is distracted.
-Shona finds him and he reveals his rape to her after finding out about Aidan Connor's (Shayne Ward) suicide.
+In March 2018, David's new friend, Josh Tucker (Ryan Clayton), drugs and rapes him after a nightout.
+He feels ashamed, and embarrassed, by the ordeal.
+David, Max and Lily, visit David's dad, Martin, at his home in Liverpool, as he is preparing to emigrate to New Zealand.
+Martin, senses something is wrong with David, and travels back to Weatherfield to speak to him.
+Following the rape, David lashes out at everyone, worrying Shona, Gail, Martin, Sarah, Gary, Bethany, and Audrey, as well as many other residents.
+He takes Tyrone's place in the charity boxing event, where his opponent is Gary.
+As they fight, David has flashbacks, and he brutally attacks Gary, as everyone watches in horror.
+Gary fights for his life in hospital.
+Sarah can't believe that her own brother, would do such a thing.
+Only David knows that he is suffering mentally, and emotionally, from what Josh did to him.
+As a result, David breaks up with Shona, saying he doesn't love her anymore.
+This leads to her moving out, and she moves in with Roy Cropper (David Neilson), at his flat above Roy's Rolls.

+David starts a relationship with apprentice hairdresser Emma Brooker (Alexandra Mardell), who is a year older than his niece, Bethany.
+On the day of his trial for attacking Gary, he runs off, while his solicitor Imran Habeeb (Charlie de Melo), is distracted.
+Shona finds him, and he reveals his rape to her, after finding out about Aidan Connor's (Shayne Ward) suicide.
 They get back together and Shona promises to stay by his side.
-David later tells Gail and Audrey about the rape while Gail tells Sarah.
-While doing community service for beating up Gary, he and another man make homophobic jibes towards gay vicar Billy Mayhew (Daniel Brocklebank).
+David later tells Gail, and Audrey about the rape, while Gail tells Sarah.
+While doing community service for beating up Gary, David and another man, make homophobic jibes towards gay vicar Billy Mayhew (Daniel Brocklebank).
 When Billy later asks him to apologise, David refuses and Billy locks the door.
-David breaks down and admits that he was raped.
-Billy later follows David when he follows Josh and a potential victim.
-Billy tells him to go home and do nothing.
-Billy later contradicts himself and warns the man of Josh.
-Josh gets beaten up by this man and ends up in hospital.
-He becomes blind and Billy regularly visits him out of guilt.
-Billy then lets Josh live with him as he has nowhere else to go.
-David and Shona find out and are disgusted with Billy.
-He is also furious when he finds out that Bethany knew about Billy visiting Josh in hospital.
-After Josh re-evaluates his behaviour, he visits David in the salon, however, he still will not admit to raping him.
-David kidnaps him and tricks him into thinking they are outside a police station.
-When Josh breaks down and pleads that his life would be hell in prison, David gets closure and tells Josh that they are in an alleyway, before leaving him stranded.
+David breaks down, and admits that he was raped.
+Billy later follows David, when he follows Josh, and a potential victim.
+Billy tells him to go home, and do nothing.
+Billy later contradicts himself, and warns the man of Josh.
+Josh is beaten up by this man, and ends up in hospital.
+Josh becomes blind, and Billy regularly visits him, out of guilt.
+Billy then lets Josh live with him, as he has nowhere else to go.
+David and Shona find out, and are disgusted with Billy.
+David is furious when he finds out that Bethany knew about Billy visiting Josh, in hospital.
+After Josh re-evaluates his behaviour, he visits David in the salon, however, he still does not admit to raping him.
+David kidnaps him, and tricks him into thinking they are outside a police station.
+When Josh breaks down and pleads that his life would be hell in prison, David gets closure, and tells Josh that they are in an alleyway, and leaves him stranded.